-For Salt digital recruitment agency latest Women in Tech interview, we caught up with Joanne Safo, Global CIO at Munich Re Digital Partners, to talk diversity and advice on creating an inclusive workplace.
+For Salt, a global, award-winning digital recruitment agency latest Women in Tech interview, we caught up with Joanne Safo, Global CIO at Munich Re Digital Partners, to talk diversity and advice on creating an inclusive workplace.

 The #SaltSessions Women in Tech #WiT interview series speaks with thought leaders from around the world to get their opinion and advice on how they have grown their career in tech and overcome challenges and adversity during their career.